ruf-io/demo-hugo-cms/site/content/_index.md

       title: "Materialize: An Overview"
       subtitle: Get a technical overview of Materialize and learn about business applications of the technology.
-      cta_text: Download the Report
+      cta_text: Read the Report
       cta_url: /reports/materialize-overview
       image: img/report.png

   - type: steps
-    title: "Streaming Analytics in three steps:"
+    title: "How Materialize works:"
     steps:
-      - title: Connect Your Data Sources
+      - title: Getting Data In
-        body: Materialize can connect to many different external sources of data without pre-processing.
-Connect directly to streaming sources like Kafka, Postgres databases, CDC, or historical sources of data like files or S3.
+        body: Materialize uses structured data (events) as inputs.
+Events can come from message brokers like **Kafka**, change feeds of databases like **PostgreSQL**, or archived events from **S3**.
         reference_links:
           - text: Docs / Create Source
             url: https://materialize.com/docs/sql/create-source/
           - text: Docs / Materialize CDC
             url: https://materialize.com/docs/connect/materialize-cdc/#main
         widget: sources
-      - title: Define Materialized Views in SQL
+      - title: Defining the Schema
-        body: Join, aggregate, transform and filter your data sources in standard SQL - Materialize maintains the results as incrementally-updated Materialized views.
-Views are continually kept up-to-date as new data streams in.
+        body: Materialize is an engine that takes SQL Queries _(in the form of Materialized Views),_ converts them into dataflows, and processes each write through the dataflow to incrementally maintain the results in-memory.
         reference_links:
           - text: Docs / What is Materialize?
             url: https://materialize.com/docs/overview/what-is-materialize/
         widget: views
-      - title: Build Live Dashboards and Experiences
+      - title: Reading Data Out
-        body: With incrementally-updated views, developers can easily build data visualizations or real-time applications.
-Building with streaming data can be as simple as writing a few lines of SQL.
+        body: |
+          Materialized views can be queried like **PostgreSQL**, but response-time is like **Redis.**

+          A **stream** of updates can also be **pushed** out to applications or as change events to Kafka.
         reference_links:
           - text: Docs / Business Intelligence Demo
             url: https://materialize.com/docs/demos/business-intelligence/